Kayden Harrack: Club career

 Harrack starting playing football with the youth academy of Brentford at the age of 8, and moved to Queens Park Rangers at the age of 13.
-He went on trial with Arsenal F.C. in the summer of 2020, and Fulham in the fall of 2020.
+He went on trial with Arsenal in the summer of 2020, and Fulham in the autumn of 2020.

+In August 2023, he signed a first professional six-month contract.
+He departed Queens Park Rangers upon the expiration of this deal, joining League Two club Morecambe on a contract until the end of the season.

+On 31 December 2024, Harrack had his contract with Morecambe terminated by mutual consent, allowing him to join National League side Dagenham & Redbridge on an eighteen-month deal.

 International career

 Born in England, Harrack is of Grenadian descent.
 He was called up to represent the Grenada national team for a set of friendlies in March 2022.
 He debuted with Grenada in a 0–0 friendly tie with Gibraltar on 24 March 2022, coming on as a late sub in the 79th minute.